HongyuS/euler-copilot-framework/docs/en/ai_full_stack/ai_container_image_userguide/ai_container_image_user_guide.md

 ## Start a Container

 1. Install `docker` in your environment.
-Refer to the official guide [Install Docker Engine](https://docs.docker.com/engine/install/), or install directly with the following commands:
+Refer to the official guide `https://docs.docker.com/engine/install/`, or install directly with the following commands:

     ```sh
     yum install -y docker